TinyAIoT/BicycleCounting/model-training/README.md

-├── data                // image data and other data sources for model training ├── datasets            // downloaded or created datasets for model training (e.g., COCO) ├── configs             // run configurations in YAML format for training jobs ├── tinyaiot-runs       // training runs' configurations including weights and evaluation plots ├── model_training      // main directory containing the code for model training ├── models              // directory for storing fine-tuned/trained models └── notebooks           // notebooks directory for testing and evaluating stuff
+├── data                // image data and other data sources for model training ├── datasets            // downloaded or created datasets for model training (e.g., COCO) ├── configs             // run configurations in YAML format for training jobs ├── runs                // training runs' configurations including weights and evaluation plots ├── model_training      // main directory containing the code for model training ├── models              // directory for storing fine-tuned/trained models └── notebooks           // notebooks directory for testing and evaluating stuff